Message To My People ~ The Prophets Do Speak

 Lidia a seller of textiles and believed to be Paul’s first converts who got baptized and aided Paul in his missions (Acts 16:13-15)

-Chloe was a zealot, informant, influential, and a friend of Paul in the early church (1Co 1:11)
+Chloe the three faces of Chloe a zealot, informant, influential, and a friend of Paul in the early church (1Co 1:11)

 Subscribers